EnterpriseDB/tpa/INSTALL.md

 Installation guide
 ==================

-You will need to install Python 2.7 and some Python modules, Ansible from 2ndQuadrant's repository, and the AWS cli tools.
+You will need Ansible 2.6, Python 2.7, and some Python modules.

+Don't even bother to try to use any other version of Ansible or Python.
+It will not work.

 Python and modules
 ------------------